People in London Will Live In These Classic, Anti-Trend Outfits This Spring

 Like anywhere else in the world, London has its own identity which infiltrates into everything, from its food to its music scene.
 Of course, this is Who What Wear, so what we're most interested in is the fashion and how the capital influences the wardrobes of its inhabitants (many of whom, I might add, are very chic indeed).

 Walk down any given London street and you'll see a broad spectrum of outfits, which is one thing that makes London culture so rich—it's unique and varied, which is something we should always celebrate.
 However, there are garments that feel more intrinsically "London" than others, and while some might sound cliché, there is merit in many of them.
-These are pieces I see regularly when I'm in the centre, worn by women who absolutely know how to put together an elevated outfit.
+As a London local, these are pieces I see regularly when I'm in the center, worn by women who absolutely know how to put together an elevated outfit.

 Thinking more about these city staples, I thought it interesting how, when they come together, they create classic London outfits—looks that encapsulate the Brit capital's essence.
 As someone who always wants to dress more timelessly, I've assembled seven elegant looks that feel so London, but would also look chic everywhere you live.
 Forming a capsule wardrobe of sorts, scroll on to see the classic London outfits that caught my eye.